icopy-site/awesome-cn/docs/awesome/awesome-go.md

 _Full stack web frameworks._

 - [Atreugo](https://github.com/savsgio/atreugo) - High performance and extensible micro web framework with zero memory allocations in hot paths.
+- [Barf](https://github.com/opensaucerer/barf) - Basically, A Remarkable Framework for building JSON-based web APIs.
+It is entirely unobtrusive and re-invents no wheel.
+It is crafted such that getting started is easy and quick while being flexible enough for more complex use cases.
 - [Beego](https://github.com/beego/beego) - beego is an open-source, high-performance web framework for the Go programming language.
 - [Confetti Framework](https://confetti-framework.github.io/docs/) - Confetti is a Go web application framework with an expressive, elegant syntax.
 Confetti combines the elegance of Laravel and the simplicity of Go.
 - [Don](https://github.com/abemedia/go-don) - A highly performant and simple to use API framework.